BS in Chemical Engineering Objectives and Outcomes

 To meet this mission, a graduate from the McKetta Department of Chemical & Bioprocess Engineering must be:

-- use the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context;
+- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgements, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.